Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Properties of the general loop model

 \subsubsection{The nesting graphs}

 Given a configuration $C$ of the $O(n)$ loop model on a connected map $M$ of genus $\mathsf{g}$, we may cut the underlying surface along every loop, which splits it into several connected components $c_1,\ldots,c_N$.
-Let $\Gamma_0$ be the graph on the vertex set $\{c_1,\ldots,c_N\}$ in which there is an edge between $c_i$ and $c_j$ if and only if they have a common boundary, \textit{i.e.}\ they touch each other along a loop (thus the edges of $\Gamma_0$ correspond to the loops of $C$).
+Let $\Gamma_0$ be the graph on the vertex set $\{c_1,\ldots,c_N\}$ in which there is an edge between $c_i$ and $c_j$ if and only if they have a common boundary, \textit{i.e.}\ they touch each other along a loop (thus the edges of $\Gamma_0$ correspond to the loops of $C$)\footnote{Note that multiple edges and edges which are incident twice to the same vertex can occur when building the nesting graphs.}.
 We assign to each vertex $\mathsf{v}$ the genus $\mathsf{h}(\mathsf{v})$ of the corresponding connected component and for each marked element in $M$ belonging to a connected component $c_i$, we put a mark on the corresponding vertex of $\Gamma_0$.
 If the map is planar, $\Gamma_0$ is a tree and all its vertices carry genus $0$.
 We call $\Gamma_0$ the \emph{primary nesting graph} of $M$.

-If one decides to consider an ensemble of maps with $k''=k+k'$ marked elements, one can define the \emph{nesting graph}: \begin{itemize} \item[$(i)$] erasing all vertices in $\Gamma_0$ which correspond to connected components which, in the complement of all loops in $M$, are homeomorphic to disks; \item[$(ii)$] replacing any maximal simple path of the form $v_0 - v_1 - \cdots - v_{P}$ with $P\geq 2$ where $(v_i)_{i = 1}^{P}$ represent connected components homeomorphic to cylinders, by a single edge
+Let us consider an ensemble of maps with $k''=k+k'\geq 1$ marked elements, where $k$ is the number of boundaries and $k'$ the number of marked points.
+One can define the \emph{nesting graph} $\Gamma$ from $\Gamma_0$ by repeatedly performing the following first step until it leaves the graph unchanged and then applying the second step: \begin{itemize} \item[$(i)$] erasing all vertices that correspond to connected components which, in the complement of all loops in $M$, are homeomorphic to disks, and the edge incident to each of them (except for the case of an isolated vertex carrying a mark); \item[$(ii)$] replacing any maximal simple path of the form $v_0 - v_1 - \cdots - v_{P}$ with $P\geq 2$, where the vertices $(v_i)_{i = 1}^{P-1}$ represent connected components homeomorphic to cylinders, by a single edge

 carrying a length $P$.
-By convention, edges which are not obtained in this way carry a length $P = 1$. \end{itemize} The outcome is $(\Gamma,\star,\mathbf{P})$ where $\Gamma$ is the \emph{nesting graph}, which is connected and has vertices labeled by genera such that:
+By convention, edges which are not obtained in this way carry a length $P = 1$. \end{itemize} The outcome is $(\Gamma,\star,\mathbf{P})$ where $\Gamma$ is the \emph{nesting graph}, which is connected and has vertices labeled by genera such that